 where

-The dependence on $f$ means that an independent $\mathbf{\Gamma}^f$ is required for each feature and that the update in \eqref{eq:gtv_update_univariate} must be done feature-wise.
+The dependence on $f$ implies that we need a distinct $\mathbf{\Gamma}_f$ for each feature and that the update in \eqref{eq:gtv_update_univariate} must be done feature-wise.
 Notably, each time an MP layer maps the vertex features in a new $F'$-dimensional space, $F'$ different connectivity matrices are required.
-Clearly, this implies two major drawbacks.
-First, building, storing, and applying many $\mathbf{\Gamma}^f$ matrices is computationally expensive, especially for large graphs.
+Clearly, this introduces two major drawbacks.
+First, building, storing, and applying many $\mathbf{\Gamma}_f$ matrices is computationally expensive, especially for large graphs.
 Second, since each feature is updated independently, the minimization of the approximated $\| \X \|_\text{GTV}$ can exhibit erratic behaviors and fail to converge to the optimal solution.
 See \ref{appendix:single_vs_multi} for a detailed discussion and an example.

-To address these issues, we simplify the gradient descent step by defining a single operator that computes the $\ell_1$ distance of the whole feature vectors:
+To address these issues, we modify the gradient descent step by defining a single operator that computes the $\ell_1$ distance over the full feature vectors:

 By letting

 the vertex features update at step/layer $l+1$ becomes